Lalu423/note-taker/README.md

 <img src="https://github.com/Lalu423/note-taker/blob/main/public/assets/images/notes-sample.jpg" height="424" width="828"/>

 ## Contribution
-    This project was made possible with the help of Jili Jiang and Ramon Sanchez.
+    This app was made possible with the help of my instructors and tutors.
-    They were my tutors during this project and provided a great deal of help.

 ## Test
     There is no current Test function.